-Carroll Co.
+Office Manager - Extension Office Vital Records Registrar/Clerk Carroll Co.
 Highway Dept. - Full Time Truck Driver Carroll Manor - Part Time Cook - Part Time Laundry - Part Time Housekeeping Sheriff's Office - Part Time & Full Time Jail Officers - Part Time Cook Carroll Co.
-E911 - Full and Part Time Telecommunications Operator
+E911 - Full and Part Time Telecommunications Operator Area Plan Commission-Executive Director/Zoning Administrator

-For all the positions listed above, please pick up an application at Carroll County's Human Resources Office, 101 W. Main St., Room 201, Delphi, IN 46923, Monday, Tuesday, Thursday or Friday 8 am to 5 pm and Wednesday 8 am to Noon.
+For all the positions listed above, please pick up an application at the Carroll County Auditor's office, 101 W. Main St., Room 201, Delphi, IN 46923, Monday, Tuesday, Thursday or Friday 8 am to 5 pm and Wednesday 8 am to Noon.
 CARROLL COUNTY GOVERNMENT IS AN EQUAL OPPORTUNITY EMPLOYER

 In accordance with the Americans With Disabilities Act, Carroll County is required to provide reasonable accommodations to persons with disabilities wishing to attend public meetings.
 Accommodations are available upon request to persons with disabilities who require alternately formatted materials, auxiliary aids, or reasonable modifications to policies and procedures to ensure effective communication and access to the public meetings.
 If you or someone you know require accommodation to attend the meeting, please call 765-564-1810.
 Please allow at least two business days to arrange for accommodations.